eschan145/eschan145/README.md

 * I've been programming for five years.
 * I can speak Python, C++, JavaScript, Java, and English.
 * I attend Redmond High School in Washington State.
+* ABRSM Grade 7+ piano 🎹.
+* I swim 🏊‍♂️.
-* In my free time, I play piano 🎹, swim 🏊‍♂️, and study human anatomy and physiology
+* I study human anatomy and physiology 🫀.
+* I make 3D models using Blender 🍩.
+* I Photoshop and shrink peoples' heads 🥟.
+* (and more)

 ## Contact information